Costs and Financing

 Even though attending Missouri Western is very affordable, we understand that some people need a little extra help.
 The Graduate School has a limited number of scholarships and graduate assistantships available.
 These are awarded once a year in March.

 Only degree seeking students in good standing and admitted to a program are eligible for scholarships.
 Current graduate students must have a 3.0 GPA for consideration.
 For more information, please see our Scholarship rules and eligibility page.
+Use the link below to go to the online application form.

 2016-2017 Tuition and requirement fees